bcgov/platform-developer-docs/src/docs/automation-and-resiliency/prepare-to-load-test-application-on-openshift.md

 As OpenShift is a shared platform, the Platform Services team wants to make sure you're successful when you load test your application.
 You have to meet all the following requirements:

 1. The test must take place after 5:30 pm on a weekday
-1. The maximum number of **concurrent sessions** during load testing must be restricted to 40,000
+2. The maximum number of **concurrent sessions** during load testing must be restricted to 50,000
-1. There must be a Platform Operations team member present during the test

-The first two requirements help make sure that the test doesn't create any negative impacts on the operation of other applications running in the cluster.
+The requirements help make sure that the test doesn't create any negative impacts on the operation of other applications running in the cluster.
 Following these requirements helps avoid unexpected outcomes.

-**Note**: The Silver cluster of the OpenShift 4 platform includes six router nodes which together can handle 60,000 concurrent active connections.
+**Note**: The Silver cluster of the OpenShift 4 platform includes three router nodes which together can handle 50,000 concurrent active connections.
 Browsers and other clients usually hold a connection open for some time and make multiple requests in the same connection or use a long running connection for things like websockets.
 To keep the cluster stable and healthy, only two-thirds of the overall routing capacity can be targeted by the application load test.

-Having a Platform Operations team member present benefits your team and the platform.
-The Platform Services team wants keep an eye on the platform during the test so they can react in case the test causes a negative impact on the operation of the OpenShift cluster, platform services or other applications hosted in that cluster.

 The product team running the test **must** have a team member with administrator access to the project namespaces available during the test.